ritesh-noothigattu/choosing-how-to-choose-papers/README.md

 # choosing-how-to-choose-papers

-Code corresponding to the paper [Choosing How to Choose Papers](http://www.cs.cmu.edu/~rnoothig/papers/subjective_reviews.pdf)
+Code corresponding to the paper: [Choosing How to Choose Papers](http://www.cs.cmu.edu/~rnoothig/papers/subjective_reviews.pdf).

 - `Data/toy_data.csv`: Toy data with completely random data, used to only depict the format of the input